panoramicdata/LogicMonitor.Datamart/README.md

 	- Options are documented in the [Microsoft Docs](https://learn.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqlauthenticationmethod).
 * **DatabaseName**
 	- The name of the database to use.
-	- We recommned creating a new database for the data mart and ensuring that your LogicMonitor portal name is included in the database name.
+	- We recommend creating a new database for the data mart and ensuring that your LogicMonitor portal name is included in the database name.
 	- For example, if your LogicMonitor portal is `acme`, you could name the database `LogicMonitor_acme`.
 	- This is important if you are running multiple data marts for different portals.
 * **DatabaseUsername**